 One way to create a menu in Lightspeed Delivery is by importing a menu that you have already created on a delivery channel (or are storing on a JSON file).

-Please do contact your Account Manager to determine if this is the right solution for you.
+Please do contact your Customer Success Manager to determine if this is the right solution for you.
 But before you decide to import a menu, ask yourself: Is my menu and menu workflows (i.e. modifiers) on the delivery platform greater than or equal to 95% the same as what I have on the POS?

 If your answer is NO, then we do not recommend importing your menu.
 That’s because it is much faster to build the menu from scratch than linking all the products.
 And, the good news is, building a Lightspeed Delivery menu from scratch is quick, easy and painless!
 As part of the set-up, you’ll import products from your Back Office into your Lightspeed Delivery account.